AFTER 3 DAYS, NAGAMINE REMAINS SILENT

 The Post & Email as of Friday October 9, 5:30 PM, Hawaii Time, sent the following letter:

 Date: Fri, 9 Oct 2009 20:30:33 -0700 (PDT)

 From: John Charlton <email@example.com>

 Friday, October 9, 2009

-I am a citizen journalist, the editor of The Post & Email, an internet news site.
+I am a, the editor of The Post & Email, an internet news site.